OpenArabicPE/journal_al-muqtabas/MsQadiIbnAjlun/TeiEditions-ArabicMs-Ideas.md

 		+ words above the line or added by way of "footnote", mark by underlining

 ## 2.2.
 Formalised rules

+The [manual for cataloguing Arabic manuscripts in TEI](http://www.fihrist.org.uk/manual/) for the [Fihrist project](http://www.fihrist.org.uk/) could be used for inspiration---at least for recording metadata.

 ## 2.3.
 Suggestions for tools and formats

 1. Initial transcription can be done in the text editor / word-processing software of the transcriber's choice